stelltec/aerlytix-website-v2/src/products/consulting-and-integrations.md

 ---
 title: "Consulting & Integrations"
 header: "Consultancy and Integrations"
-summary: "Digital transformation is imperative for businesses looking to maintain a competitive edge.
-Software as the greatest enabler - you are the driver."
+summary: "Competitive advantage through digital transformation, Software as the greatest enabler.
+You are the driver."
 ---

 <!-- Start marketing section -->